neumj/aoigeos/README.md

 # aoigeos
-geospatial code for generation various area of interest grids
+geospatial code for generating various area of interest grids